almerlucke/FCOverlayViewController/README.md

 different window levels (above or below the status bar), and to present alert type view controllers.

+### Installation

+The easiest way is to use CocoaPods.
+If you don't already, here's a [guide](http://guides.cocoapods.org/using/getting-started.html).

+	pod 'VENSnowOverlayView', '~>0.1.0'

 ### Usage

 You can use the FCOverlay presentOverlayWithViewController class methods to immediately